Caroline Dolehide: 2018: Major & WTA 1000 debuts in singles

-2019–21: US Open & Wimbledon semifinals, WTA Tour title & top 25 in doubles
+2019–21: US Open & Wimbledon SFs, WTA 250 title & top 25 in doubles

-Following the US Open, Dolehide did not win multiple main-draw matches at a singles event again, until a $25k event in April 2019 where she finished runner-up to Barbora Krejčíková.
+Following the US Open, Dolehide did not win multiple main-draw matches at a singles event again, until a $25k event in April 2019, where she finished runner-up to Barbora Krejčíková.
 Nonetheless, she dropped out of the top 200 since she was defending points from a $60k title.
 Dolehide fared better in doubles in the first half of the year, reaching two $100k finals.
 She finished runner-up at Bonita Springs in Florida with Usue Maitane Arconada, before winning a title at the Surbiton Trophy with Jennifer Brady.
 Dolehide continued to struggle in singles and reached a year-low of No. 283 in the singles rankings on 12 August 2019.

 Her form began to rebound in a big way after she brought back two medals from the 2019 Pan American Games in Lima, Peru.
 The first was a gold medal in doubles, pairing with Usue Arconada to make the 20 year-old duo the first American gold medalists in women's doubles at the Pan Am Games since Pam Shriver and Donna Faber in 1991 in Havana.
 The next day, Dolehide earned a second-place finish in singles and added a silver medal to her haul.

 Dolehide won her first singles title of the year at the $60k 2019 Concord Open.
 She then qualified for the US Open, where she lost her only WTA Tour match of the year to No. 18 Wang Qiang.
 In the doubles event, Dolehide partnered with compatriot Vania King to produce her best result of the year.
 The pair reached semifinals, defeating the 14th-seeded team of Lyudmyla Kichenok and Jeļena Ostapenko, before losing to the eventual champions Elise Mertens and Aryna Sabalenka.
 With this performance, Dolehide rose to No. 72 in doubles.
 Before the end of the year, she won another $60k title at the Charleston Pro to return to the top 200 of the singles rankings.

 Dolehide won her maiden WTA Tour doubles title, partnering Asia Muhammad at the 2021 Monterrey Open where they defeated Heather Watson and Zheng Saisai in the final in straight sets.